VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 person reading the test code about the command or event that causes this method to be invoked.

-Consider this second example that performs the same test, but in this case it does so by sending a command.
+Now consider this second example that performs the same test, but in this case it does so by sending a command:

 ```Cs
 public class given_placed_order